appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/ldap-brutefore.md

 We are assuming that you have installed the Appcircle server with version `v3.10.0` or later, and configured the LDAP settings from the UI.

-To configure Appcircle server, you can follow the steps below:
+To configure LDAP brute-force settings on the Appcircle server, you can follow the steps below:

 - SSH into the Appcircle server.